 They have added a pop-up image if you mouse over any bare-root product.
 It’s very helpful to understand what bare-root is.
 The pop up was first used a few years ago.
 It’s nice to see they brought it back.

 Ordering bare root is always risky.
-Nature Hills is now saying “Ships Spring, 2020” on their bare root plants.
+Nature Hills is now saying “Ships in Spring, 2020 (weather permitting)” on their bare root plants.
 That’s a a lot of money to buy bare root that probably won’t get delivered for months.

 Nature Hills Nursery made revisions to the checkout process a few months back.
 They now accept PayPal.
 Nature Hills also made some improvements the their “Shop by Department” categories.
 The drop down menu include variety & types.
 Makes it a lot easier to find what you may be looking for.